zq99/font-installation-class-in-vba/README.md

 The ThisWorkbook module is an example of how to call the class when a Excel VBA project is first opened.

 You should change the name of "MyFontFile.ttf" to be the name of your font file.

+The code assumes the font file is in the same directory as the workbook.